MichaelHiebert/clustercheck/README.md

 ```

 where `COMMAND_TYPE` is one of
-- `full` : meaning we will first verify the correctness of the clusters and then try to connect them back together
+- `verify` : meaning we will first verify the correctness of the clusters and then try to connect them back together
 - `meta` : meaning we will only connect existing clusters together

 `DATA_DIRECTORY` is either
-- (if `full`) the relative path to a folder of folders of images, where each subfolder represents a cluster and the images within it are nodes.
+- (if `verify`) the relative path to a folder of folders of images, where each subfolder represents a cluster and the images within it are nodes.
-- (if `meta`) the relative path to a json file with the same structure as is generated from the first step of a `full` run.
+- (if `meta`) the relative path to a json file with the same structure as is generated from the first step of a `verify` run.
 See [json structure](#json-structure) for more details.

 `TRUST_FACTOR` is an integer between 0 and 100, where a lower number means we are more likely to check ourselves on existing clusters

 ## Example Usage
 ```
-python main.py full data/test
+python main.py verify data/test
 ```

 ## Cluster Potency